 A critical look at the question specification

-The people at Delta Pi have extensive knowledge and experience with risk management in large infrastructure projects.
-This was also the reason Rijkswaterstaat involved us in the project from an early stage.
-When formulating the requirements specification for market parties, a critical perspective was needed.
-The project group was unsure whether the requirements specification was sufficiently comprehensive from a risk management perspective and whether all aspects had been considered.
-After an extensive analysis by consultant Peter Bakker , this proved not to be the case.
-Peter discovered that the requirements for industrial automation, machine safety, and RAMS had not been sufficiently addressed in the formulation of the requirements.
+The people at Delta Pi possess extensive knowledge of and experience with risk management in major infrastructure projects.
+This was precisely the reason why Rijkswaterstaat involved us in the project at an early stage.
+During the formulation of the requirements specification for market parties, there was a need for a critical perspective.
+The question facing the project group was whether the requirements specification – from a risk management perspective – was sufficiently comprehensive and whether all aspects had been taken into account.
+After an extensive analysis by consultant Peter Bakker, it turned out that this was not the case.
+For instance, Peter discovered that insufficient attention had been paid to the aspects of industrial automation, machine safety, and RAMS in the formulation of the request for proposals.
 This conclusion led to an expansion of the requirements specification, in which the project group formulated specific requirements for these three aspects.
-To safeguard the functioning of the Reevediep, Delta Pi was subsequently asked to fulfill the role of "Asset Management Director" within the project team.
+To safeguard the functioning of the Reevediep, Delta Pi was subsequently asked to fill the role of “Asset Management Director” within the project team.

 Specialists from various disciplines